greg-raven/Uncommon-Sense/_posts/2014-12-07-the-core-of-liberalism.md

 ---
-title: 'The core of liberalism'
+title: "The core of liberalism"
 layout: post
 categories:
 - liberalism